 The advantage of the 4 year course is that it allows you in your first year to undertake 3 rotation projects in different laboratories as well as participating in the taught component of the course.
 You will be encouraged to try new areas and diversify your interests, skills and techniques.
 This means that when it comes to choosing the laboratory for your 3 year project you are making an informed choice, aided by your exposure to potential PhD supervisors and scientific areas during your first year.

 The Programme draws together research scientists across faculties: the Faculty Board of Biology, the Faculty Board of Clinical Medicine, the School of Veterinary Medicine and multiple departments within them.
 You will be working with a PI of your choice from a range of projects offered.
 A major attraction of this programme is the broad range of disciplines covered from basic immunology, cell biology and infection, through to more applied projects.

 The participants in the Programme are members of CIMR, the Departments of Pathology, Biochemistry, the Veterinary School, and the Clinical School.

 One critically important factor is to ensure that students are fully integrated during their first year, to maximise the benefits of access to staff and facilities.

-A benefit of the Programme for these students, as opposed to those who enroll in a single department, is that they will develop insight into academic research activities across the three sites.
+A benefit of the Programme for these students, as opposed to those who enroll in a single department, is that they will develop insight into academic research activities across the various sites.
 This provides the potential for them to come up with imaginative main projects that combine skills and expertise across disciplines, departments and faculties.